Yeaseen/leb-LinuxEchoBeach/leb.md

 ip a
 ip link
 ip addr show eth0

-#This command will show the DNS server(s) configured on your system.
-cat /etc/resolv.conf

 #This command will display the routing table, which includes information about how network traffic is directed.
 ip route